Ekuation

 BMR=(10×weight in kg)+(6.25×height in cm)(5×age in years)161BMR = (10 \times \text{weight in kg}) + (6.25 \times \text{height in cm}) - (5 \times \text{age in years}) - 161

-Harris-Benedict Equation (Revised)
+Harris-Benedict (Revised)

 BMR=88.362+(13.397×weight in kg)+(4.799×height in cm)(5.677×age in years)BMR = 88.362 + (13.397 \times \text{weight in kg}) + (4.799 \times \text{height in cm}) - (5.677 \times \text{age in years})